FINTLabs/www-fintlabs/technical.md

 * `PATCH` numbers are released in increments of 10: 0, 10, 20, ...

->The version relation between the FINT Information model and the technical implementations is that they start with the same `MAJOR.MINOR.PATCH` versions.
+>The version relation between the FINT Information model, and the technical implementations is that they start with the same `MAJOR.MINOR.PATCH` versions.
 Additional releases of technical implementations based on the **same** FINT Information model will increment the `PATCH` number by `1`.

 ### Development